 - The duration of the marriage the longer the marriage the longer the support obligation.

 - The ability of the supported party to work without unduly interfering with the interests of dependent children.

 - The age and health of the parties

 - The balance of the hardships to each party

-- The goal of the supported party to be self supporting in a reasonable amount of time
+- The goal of the supported party to become self supported

 - The criminal conviction of an abusive spouse